 8:00 PM

-GLACIAL DECOY (1979) is Trisha Brown's first choreography for a classical stage and also marks a turning point in her career.
-The work is reminiscent of a long summer and is the first collaboration with visual artist Robert Rauschenberg, followed by numerous collaborations with other artists.
+GLACIAL DECOY (1979) is Trisha Brown's first choreography for a classical stage and marks a turning point in her career.
+The work is reminiscent of a long summer and is her first collaboration with visual artist Robert Rauschenberg, followed by numerous collaborations with other artists.
 Rauschenberg's black-and-white photographs form the backdrop for five dancers who take to the stage with swinging, light-footed, powerful, and precise movements.
-As if in tandem—as if they were invisibly connected at a certain distance—the dancers spread out, only to come together again shortly afterwards, emphasizing the juxtaposition of dance freedom and dependence.
+As if in tandem—as if they were invisibly connected to each other at a certain distance—the dancers spread out, only to come together again shortly afterwards, emphasizing the contrast between freedom and dependence in dance.

-The evening concludes with Trisha Brown's »Son of Gone Fishin'« from 1981.
+The evening concludes with Trisha Brown's SON OF GON FISHIN' from 1981.
 She herself describes this choreography as the pinnacle of complexity in her work.
 It is her first work with music, in which the dancers form a group composition to the electronic and rhythmic music of Robert Ashley.
-Between freedom and structure, the choreography reflects the breadth of her working methods and her engagement with minimalism.
+Between freedom and structure, the choreography reflects the breadth of her working methods and her exploration of minimalism.

 Trisha Brown Dance Company / Noé Soulier: Glacial Decoy / In the Fall / Son of Gone Fishin’